Academic Debates

 [time keeper rings bell once at 3 minutes & twice at 4 minutes = time up]

-Second speaker Negative
+Second Speaker Negative

 Defines keywords / terms.